 Truthfully,...
-I don't ever expect to sell many ( or any :-) of these.
-The reason I have it listed on my website is to pass along the idea for those of you who might like something like this in your back yard. (and the facial expression on the squirrel fits in very well with the text, describing individual personalties I have come to know with my fur buddies :-)
+I don't ever expect to sell many of these, although 1 sold a few years ago :-) The reason I have it listed on my website is to pass along the idea for those of you who might like to make your own PVC feeders.
+(BTW, the facial expression on the squirrel fits in very well with the text, describing individual personalties I have come to know with my fur buddies :-)

 Making these is certainly an easy enough project for most anyone having just a little bit of handyness,...and have the time to do it.
 For moms or dads with small children,....it could also be a great teaching project for the youngsters! :-)